Haydeni0/pi-humidity/README.md

 Repo containing code for pi humidity monitoring

 ## To-do
+- Add datetime grid feature
+  - Now that loading and updating of data works, make sure the plotting works

 ### Other
 - Back up an image of the fully configured pi